S.A.S. v. France: Articles 8 on privacy and 9 on religious freedom

 also of tolerance and broadmindedness without which there is no democratic society".

 While only France and Belgium had laws that banned the full-face veil, the Court found that bans were debated also in other countries and that there existed no European consensus on whether a ban was legitimate or not.

 The Court put some weight on the fact that the ban targeted all kinds of face covering, and not uniquely targeted face covering for religious reasons, and likewise to the fact that the penalties was among the very mildest possible (small fine or mandatory citizenship course).

 Underlining that countries should have a wide margin of appreciation regarding questions where views in democratic countries can legitimately differ, the Court concluded that the ban could" be regarded as proportionate to the aim pursued, namely the preservation of the conditions of "living together" as an element of the "protection of the rights and freedoms of others".
-The impugned limitation can thus be regarded as "necessary in a democratic society"."
+The impugned limitation could thus be regarded as "necessary in a democratic society".
 It therefore found no violation of Articles 8 and 9 of the Convention.